Homological invariant properties under cleft extensions: Applications to some known ring extensions

 \section{Applications to some known ring extensions}

-In this section, we apply the main results in Sections \ref{gw} and \ref{gfc} on the Gorenstein weak global dimension and the Gorenstein flat-cotorsion global dimension to $\theta$-extensions and Morita context rings; one refers to Examples \ref{ex:extension} and \ref{ex:Morita ring} for the definitions of $\theta$-extensions and Morita context rings, respectively.
+In this section, we apply the main results in Section \ref{gw} on the Gorenstein weak global dimension to $\theta$-extensions and Morita context rings; one refers to Examples \ref{ex:extension} and \ref{ex:Morita ring} for the definitions of $\theta$-extensions and Morita context rings, respectively.

 \begin{thm} Let $M$ be a $B$-bimodule with $M^{\oo s}=0$ for some positive integer $s$, and let $\theta:M\oo_{B}M\ra M$ be an associative $B$-bimodule homomorphism.
-Then the following statements hold: \begin{prt} \item If $M$ is projective as a left $B$-module and a right $B$-module, then there are inequalities
+If $M$ is projective as a left $B$-module and a right $B$-module, then there are inequalities

-In particular, $\Gw(B)$ is finite if and only if $\Gw(\G)$ is finite. \item Assume that $B$ is a commutative ring.
-If $M$ is projective, then there are inequalities